 You may also want to review the below resources for additional information.

 - A Parents' Guide to Special Education in New York City and the Metropolitan area, by Laurie Dubos and Jana Fromer

 To find resources to support your child we recommend that you contact District 75, a division of the New York Citywide programs of the Department of Education established to provide appropriate standards-based educational programs with related support services for students with moderate to severe challenges.
 These support services are individualized and can be delivered in a small group and/or one-to-one setting.

 400 First Avenue, New York 10010

-A Parent's Guide For Special Education in New York State provides information regarding how Individualized Education Programs (IEP's) are assigned and/or the process of getting an IEP.
+A Parent's Guide For Special Education Services for School-Age Children provides information regarding how Individualized Education Programs (IEP's) are assigned and/or the process of getting an IEP.
 This guide also provides information for parents on the evaluation process, referral information, eligibility definition, planning for the transition from pre-school to school age placement, and planning for young adults.

 How do you determine which type of school environment will best suit your child's needs?

 Most importantly, you will want to determine which type of setting will provide your children with the best possible educational environment for personal growth.
 Families who have children with special needs should feel the philosophy of the school will provide an environment in which their children will thrive.
 Strong support from the director(s), faculty and support teams should be evident, as well as open and direct communication.
 Most often families will take guidance on school placement from those who have tested their children and know the particular areas that need attention.